 Shannon Taylor is a painter, illustrator, and educator based out of Oakland, California.
-She is a professor in CCA’s Undergraduate and Pre-College Illustration Programs, and has been the Director of Art and Restoration at Children’s Fairyland in Oakland since 2012.
+She is a professor in the Illustration Program at the California College of the Arts, and has held the position of Director of Art and Restoration at Children’s Fairyland in Oakland since 2012.
 Taylor exhibits extensively both in the Bay Area, and internationally, and regularly participates in artists fellowships and residencies.

 As a magical realist, her practice often touches on impossible moments, places, or beings, and she often focuses on themes of nature, beauty, magic and the female figure.
 In her work, gold moons shine through persimmon-colored clouds, magical tigers drink from the opened sky, and ethereal women don the cloak of night as a summer dress.
 These magical worlds open up hazy slumberlands, feeling both contemporary and timeless at once.